lukestroh/linear-slider/README.md

 1. Detect if slider starts up on limit switch.
 Otherwise calibration violates safety.
 2. Allow for backwards movement after limit switch hit.
+3. If program is restart while ClearCore controller is not, it accelerates off in the wrong direction of calibration.
-3. Add limit switches to URDF system state.
+4. Add limit switches to URDF system state.
 Update Hardware Interface to reflect these values.
-4. Allow for calibration at any point.
+5. Allow for calibration at any point.<br>
+    a.
+Calibration on either side?
-5. Get X-box controller to move slider with L2/R2
+6. Get X-box controller to move slider with L2/R2

 # Linear Slider Drivers